The BLOCK Project | Volunteering Event [07.16.17 & 07.23.17]

 The house of [ex]CHANGE SDF Rumble 2 Presentation

-RAI has assembled a team of dedicated and creative design professionals to volunteer their time and expertise towards the 2016 Seattle Design Festival Block Party, taking place in Occidental Square in Pioneer Square on September 10th and 11th, 2016.
+RAI has assembled a team of dedicated and creative design professionals to volunteer their time and expertise for the 2016 Seattle Design Festival Block Party.
+The event took place in Occidental Square on September 10th and 11th, 2016.

-Rolluda Architects believes that good design should enhance the environment, the community and ultimately improve people’s lives.
-RAI has been part of the Pioneer Square community since 1996 and has seen the transformation and change the neighborhood has gone through over the last 20 years.
-RAI feels strongly that one of the biggest issues facing Seattle is the increasing homelessness given the lack of affordable housing and increasing economic inequality.
-The firm feels that the homeless shelters projects are very impactful, but this is just a small part of the solution.
-As a first step, the firm will create a space of awareness and compassion through participation/interaction/connection between the homeless and “homeplus”.
+Rolluda Architects believes that good design should enhance the environment, the community, and ultimately improve people’s lives.
+RAI has been part of the Pioneer Square community since 1996 and has seen the transformation of the neighborhood over the last 20 years.
+RAI feels strongly that one of the biggest issues facing Seattle is the increase in homelessness, due in part to a lack of affordable housing and increasing economic inequality.
+The firm feels that the homeless shelter projects have an important impact, but they are just one part of the solution.
+As a first step, the firm will create a space of awareness and compassion through participation/interaction/connection between the homeless and “homeplus” populations.

 The installation itself will be a lightweight interactive wood frame structure that promotes breaking down social barriers in our community.
 RAI anticipates using the entire 10′ x 10′ footprint allocated for the program or installation in Occidental Square.
 This could include translucent and reflective surfaces that encourage self/community reflection.